 Data are available in either a Clinical Data Interchange Standards Consortium (CDISC) format or a Case Report Form (CRF) format.
 For some studies, both formats are available.
 For the CDISC format, prior to de-identifying the data, all data files are converted from their native format to a modified Study Data Tabulation Model (SDTM) standard format.
 This facilitates the pooling of shared data across completed studies, as the variable names are consistent across studies.
 For the CRF format, separate data files are created for each CRF collected in the study.
 This will make it easier for researchers interested in looking at all data from a single CRF in one data file, as the data files match the CRF exactly.

-Data files are available for download in two formats: SAS (transport files) and ASCII (CSV files).
+Data files are available for download in two formats: SAS (transport files or .sas7bdat) and ASCII (CSV files).
 Documentation regarding the data and corresponding study that generated the data are also available under each completed protocol page.
 This includes the annotated case report form (CRF); a define.xml file outlining the structure, variables, and contents of each dataset; and SDTM mapping for the CDISC data and de-identification rules.

 Disclaimer: The trial data sets available on this NIDA Data Share website are derived from the complete trial database.
 Analysis data sets such as those utilized to develop publications are not included on this website.
 Please see the primary manuscript or contact the lead investigator for details.

 Prior to downloading any study data, the user will be prompted to complete a registration agreement for data use.
 Users will have to register a name, position, affiliation, valid e-mail address, and country of origin in order to download data to and to accept their responsibility for using data in accordance with the NIDA Data Share Agreement.